UBC-MDS/DSCI-532_2024_5_Estate_Track/README.md

 The current iteration of `HomeScope` boasts:

 -   Interactive filters for localized real estate data analysis.
--   Correlative scatter plots elucidating the influence of property features on pricing.
+-   Correlative bar plots that elucidate the influence of property features on pricing.
 -   An interactive map to visualize geographical data and price distributions.
--   Comparative visualizations that convey a thorough market overview.
+-   A table with an implemented price range slider for interactive filtering.

 ### Forward Vision